BenjaminRodenberg/waveform-iteration-paper/README.md

 Please consider citing the preCICE distribution[^1] or Benjamin Rodenberg's PhD thesis[^2] if you find these tutorial cases useful.

+You can use the workflows under `.github/workflows` to run the different tests cases via workflow dispatch.

 ## Dependencies

 The preCICE distribution version v2404.0 [^1] should provide a good basis for running the experiments provided in this repository.
 However, I suggest to use the latest versions of preCICE, respectively adapters.
 The experiments are known to run as expected on a system with the following specification: